Support All Souls Church

 You’ll find a table of suggested giving guidelines below to help you make your decision.

 Now!!
 Seriously, go do it.
 We’ll wait.
-The form is at the top of this page.
+The form is linked at the top of this page.

-After submitting the online form, you should receive an automatic email sharing thanks from the Generosity Team and confirming that your pledge was received.
+After submitting the online form, you should receive an automatic email sharing thanks from the Generosity Team and confirming that your commitment was received.

 Creating the budget is a months-long process that concludes in December.
 There is a congregation-wide information session typically scheduled in in mid-November.